-YOU HAVE CROWNED (stephanoo) HIM WITH GLORY (doxa) AND HONOR (time), AND HAVE APPOINTED (kathistemi) HIM OVER THE WORKS OF YOUR HANDS - The Psalmist refers to God's purpose in creating man with such a destiny as mastery over nature and made such that he was granted the stephanos or crown of honor.
+YOU HAVE CROWNED (stephanoo) HIM WITH GLORY (doxa) AND HONOR (time), AND HAVE APPOINTED (kathistemi) HIM OVER THE WORKS OF YOUR HANDS - Man is the capstone and the crown of God's creation.
+The Psalmist refers to God's purpose in creating man with such a destiny as mastery over nature and made such that he was granted the stephanos or crown of honor.
 When God made Adam pure and innocent, He gave him honor and glory.
-Someday soon, He will restore it.
+Someday soon, because of the finished work of Jesus, God will restore it.
 How great is the salvation of our God!